 - If you DO NOT have an account in SecureAccess Washington (SAW)

 2. Add EAMS (Employer Account Management System) to your list of SAW services.
 Instructions for both steps (PDF).

-- If you want to manage your employees’ unemployment claims online and DO have a SecureAccess Washington account with access to EAMS (Employer Account Management System)
+- If you DO have a SecureAccess Washington account with access to EAMS (Employer Account Management System)

 - If you already have access to locked services inside EAMS